 Mick Sippe grew up on a farm on a remote stretch of coast, east of Albany.
 His love for nature and specifically the ocean lead to his love for photography, and constantly chasing the perfect conditions, capturing our attention on the extraordinary in what could often be mistaken for the ordinary moments in time.
 Within Fervor, Mick is able to combine all of his passions.
 A love of food and outdoor cooking that stems from his parents, and a carpenter by trade, he is hands on and able to adapt his skills to where it is needed within the team.

-If you would like to book a private or corporate function; or facilitate a special event for your region or town, please provide us with the following details at email@example.com and a Fervor representative will contact you directly to discuss further:
+If you would like to book a private or corporate function; or facilitate a special event for your region or town, please email us at firstname.lastname@example.org and a Fervor representative will contact you directly to discuss further.